Skip to content

 b.
 Change Employee Banking Info in QBO

-You change your employee’s bank account or routing number in QuickBooks Online with the following steps:
+Now, move forward and change your employee’s bank account or routing number in QuickBooks Online with the following steps:

 • Choose the Employee option